thecodersguilduk/tcg_site/site/blog/try-yourself-out-as-a-software-testing-professional.md

 ---
 title: "Try Yourself Out as a Software Testing Professional "
 meta_title: "Try Yourself Out as a Software Testing Professional "
-meta_description: "Our software testing boot camp is a one-of-a-kind opportunity to learn new digital skills which will allow you to create job opportunities, boost your employability, and put you on the path to a more rewarding career.
+meta_description: "Our software testing boot camp is a one-of-a-kind chance to learn new digital skills which will allow you to create job opportunities, boost your employability, and put you on the path to a more rewarding career.
   "
 time: 6 mins
 author: Crispin
 avatar: ../team/crispin.jpeg
 featured_image: /images/blog/4.jpg
-excerpt: "Our software testing boot camp is a one-of-a-kind opportunity to learn new digital skills which will allow you to create job opportunities, boost your employability, and put you on the path to a more rewarding career. "
+excerpt: "Our software testing boot camp is a one-of-a-kind chance to learn new digital skills which will allow you to create job opportunities, boost your employability, and put you on the path to a more rewarding career. "
 date: 2020-12-10T21:52:58.775Z
 tags:
   - blog
   - Digital Skills
 ---
-Our software testing boot camp is a one-of-a-kind opportunity to learn new digital skills which will allow you to create job opportunities, boost your employability, and put you on the path to a more rewarding career.
+Our software testing boot camp is a one-of-a-kind chance to learn new digital skills which will allow you to create job opportunities, boost your employability, and put you on the path to a more rewarding career.

 The entire course is completely free, delivered remotely (lockdown-safe), taught by experienced professionals, and available from January.
 This is your chance to put the challenges of 2020 behind you and get the new year off to a perfect start.